david61song/eestring/README.md

 # EEstring

-End - to - End Encrypted Message Exchange Server and client by PGP key
+End - to - End Encrypted Message Exchange Server and client by RSA public key

 ## Compile